desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 1. MUST verify that the Child is not currently securely delegated;

-2. MUST query the PTR record located at each of the Signaling Names (using a trusted validating DNS resolver) and verify that its content is equal to the Child's name;
+2. MUST query the PTR record located at each of the Signaling Names and verify that its content is equal to the Child's name;

-3. MUST query the CDS/CDNSKEY records located at each of the Signaling Names (using a trusted validating DNS resolver);
+3. MUST query the CDS/CDNSKEY records located at each of the Signaling Names;

 4. SHOULD query the CDS/CDNSKEY records located at the Child zone apex, directly from each of the authoritative nameservers as given in the